 Experience the advantages of using Stradus Hybrid RIS PACS

-Request for a free trial without any further obligations
+Request for a demo without any further obligations

 Stradus has been designed with security in mind first.
 It is designed to protect the privacy of all the patient data as well as to protect the integrity of the data and to keep the customer networks secure.

 At the location where the images are acquired Stradus local server software is installed on a Windows PC or server running on Windows 7/Windows Server 2008 or newer.
 The Stradus local server software serves as the local PACS server and uploads the images from the modalities (CT, MRI, CR, DR etc.) to the central offsite Stradus cloud servers.
 The Stradus local server software serves as a Dicom receiver and uploads the encrypted data to the offsite Stradus cloud servers.